Revealing the Relationship Between Publication Bias and Chemical Reactivity with Contrastive Learning: Results

-\textbf{Regioselectivity prediction.} As a second case study, we applied our embeddings to compare likelihood of multiple reactive sites within a molecule.
+\textbf{Regioselectivity prediction.} As a second case study, we applied our embeddings to compare the likelihood of multiple reactive sites within a molecule.
 We focused on a palladium-catalyzed Suzuki-Miyaura coupling reaction using polyfluoronitrobenzenes \cite{cargill2010palladium}.
-The model was trained with yield data from penta- and trifluoronitrobenzenes, and used to predict the reactivity of different C-F sites in tetrafluoronitrobenzenes.
-The results, qualitatively confirmed by experimental data, show that a support vector machine (SVM) model using our aryl halide representations correctly learns to predict the expected reactivity at the C--F site \emph{ortho} to the nitro group, but also distinguishes subtle differences in electronic effects, particularly where two adjacent C--F sites are nonequivalent (Figure \ref{fig:application}B).
-This result highlights the proficiency of our embeddings in providing atomic-level representations to distinguish similar reactive sites and underscores the importance of learning atomic embeddings rather than molecular embeddings for reactivity prediction tasks.
+The model was trained with yield data from four penta- and trifluoronitrobenzenes, and used to predict the reactivity of different C-F sites in three tetrafluoronitrobenzenes.
+The results, quantitatively confirmed by experimental data, show that a support vector machine (SVM) model using our aryl halide representations correctly learns to predict the expected reactivity at the C--F site \emph{ortho} to the nitro group, but also distinguishes subtle differences in electronic effects, particularly where two adjacent C--F sites are nonequivalent (Figure \ref{fig:application}B).
+This result highlights that ContraScope's atomic-level representations can distinguish similar reactive sites and underscores the importance of learning atomic embeddings rather than molecular embeddings for reactivity prediction tasks.